MickMelon/SecurityGame/README.md

 This is the repository for the Security Game project made for the fictional client called Doge CyberSafe for a Software Engineering university project.

+Couldn't fork from the classroom repo but all is good.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.